Position: The Real Barrier to LLM Agent Usability is Agentic ROI: Zigzag Development Trend in Optimizing Agentic ROI

-Recognizing this zigzag progression allows us to better calibrate expectations and design principles that are appropriate for the current phase of agent development.
-It also reinforces the need for the Agentic ROI metric that explicitly captures the temporal tradeoffs between short-term cost and long-term usability at scale.
-In the following section, we outline key principles for navigating this zigzag path, offering potential development directions that are aligned with optimizing Agentic ROI.
+Recognizing this zigzag developmental trajectory allows us to align design principles and expectations with the current phase of LLM agent evolution.
+Moreover, it underscores the importance of Agentic ROI as a guiding metric---one that captures the dynamic tradeoffs between short-term costs and long-term scalability.

+In the following section, we propose key design principles for navigating this zigzag path and outline potential development strategies aimed at maximizing Agentic ROI.
+The optimization roadmap is shown in Figure~\ref{fig:optimize}.